jonhue/turbolinks-animate/README.md

 ### Inline animations

-With turbolinks-animate.js you are able to set animations based on the links, who got clicked:
+With Turbolinks Animate you are able to set animations based on the links, who got clicked:

 ```html
 <a href="" data-turbolinks-animate-animation="fadeout" data-turbolinks-animate-duration="0.3s" data-turbolinks-animate-delay="250">I am a link!</a>